SkywardSyntax/3DExploration/README.md

 Bump mapping has been added to the vertex and fragment shaders to create more realistic surface details.
 This technique simulates small-scale bumps and wrinkles on the surface of the pyramid, giving it a rough appearance.

+### Bump Mapping Techniques

+Bump mapping is a technique used to simulate bumps and wrinkles on the surface of an object.
+It uses a texture (bump map) to perturb the surface normals of the object, creating the illusion of depth and detail.
+The bump map is a grayscale image where the intensity of each pixel represents the height of the bump at that point.

+### Normal Mapping Techniques

+Normal mapping is a more advanced technique that uses a texture (normal map) to store normal vectors instead of height values.
+This allows for more detailed and accurate surface details.
+The normal map is usually created from a high-resolution model and applied to a low-resolution model to give the appearance of high detail without the computational cost.

 ## Instructions for Running the Updated Code

 To run this application with the updated rendering algorithm, use the following command: